The history of Mediclinic’s stroke initiative

 Posted on 17 September 2019

 Mediclinic hospitals now provide a streamlined, standardised approach to treat and manage stroke patients.
-Emergency Medicine Manager Dr Melanie Stander explains how this innovative new approach came about.
+Emergency Medicine Manager Dr Melanie Stander explains how this innovative new stroke initiative came about.

 “For the past two-and-a-half years, Mediclinic has been involved in a formal project to streamline and standardise our stroke treatment protocols, across all our hospitals.
 The aim of this has always been to ensure we provide the best stroke care possible, aligned with accepted best practices and the latest clinical research.”
 Dr Melanie Stander, Emergency Medicine Manager: Mediclinic SA